Table of Contents

 That’s why it’s important to determine both your annual business revenue (also known as gross revenue), as well as your net business income.

 Net business income is the amount of profit your company has left over after paying all its expenses.
-This number lets you know how well you’re doing at keeping expenses lower than revenues so you have a decent profit margin.
+Also called net profit, net income is the “bottom line” of a spreadsheet.

 You can look at your small business income statement to see both revenues and expenses to help you strategize how to increase net income.